Personal care products can pose a danger to your health

 It is used to kill bacteria, but too much can affect your own health.
 You can see it is a good idea to have your water checked with a lab test and if needed get a good filter for your home.

 I bet you love to take a bubble bath now and then, right?
 Well, who doesn’t?
-The problem is that most products which produce foam, like bubble baths, body washes and of course shampoos, contain these chemicals.
-Kidney and liver cancer are on the rise, and it seems the repeated exposure to these chemicals increases the risk of getting these cancers.
+The problem is that most products that produce foam, like bubble baths, body washes, and of course shampoos, contain these chemicals.
+Kidney and liver cancer are on the rise, and it seems that repeated exposure to these chemicals increases the risk of getting these cancers.

 These were the findings of Professor Dr. Samuel Epstein of Environmental Health at the University of Illinois.
 One wonders why those types of harmful products are on the market.